lightsaber-metrics/LightsabersMetrics/README.md

  ## Restrictions
   * Right now, this only works for fullscreen 1920x1080 KQB.
 Other resolutions will break things horribly.
   * This cannot be used on video streamed to/through Twitch/Discord, due to image compression.
 It should work on locally recorded games.
-  * I've only tested this on Windos, I've tried to make the code OS agnostic but I can't guarantee compatibility.
+  * I've only tested this on Windows, I've tried to make the code OS agnostic but I can't guarantee compatibility.

 ## Coming soon
   * GUI